 Bamboo Growth Patterns

-- Pots or a bed for the cuttings.
+- Prepare containers or a permanent garden spot for the new plants.

 - Water the bamboo well about 24 hours before propagating.

 - Make sure all tools are clean and sharp.

 - Collect a flat-bladed shovel, pruning shears, a knife and a handsaw, hacksaw or chainsaw.

 Select a healthy one- or two-year old culm.
 Cut it to the ground.
 The middle nodes usually make the best cuttings.
 Select a node with no more than three branches, one of which is about 18 inches long.
 Cut the stem one either side of the branching node.
 Trim branches back by half.
 Fill hollow stem with soil and plant about three inches deep.